ewwmy/cheatsheets/typescript-en.md

   name: string
 }

-// type guard which throws an error if the assertion is not true function assertUser(obj: unknown): asserts obj is User {
+// type guard which should throw an error if the assertion is not true function assertUser(obj: unknown): asserts obj is User {
   if (typeof obj === 'object' && !!obj && 'name' in obj) {
     return